-Children ages 12 months and under should use these seats, and you should only place them in the backseat.
+Children ages 12 months and under should use these rear-facing seats, and you should only place them in the back seat.
 It’s okay if your baby falls asleep while riding but avoid putting them down when you place them in their seat.

 Convertible Seats: Ages One to Four

-When your child outgrows their infant seat, you can upgrade them to a convertible car seat.
-This kind of car seat can switch from rear-facing to forward-facing and allows you to keep your child in a rear-facing seat for longer.
+When your child outgrows their rear-facing infant seat, you can upgrade them to a convertible car seat.
+This kind of safety seat can switch from rear-facing to a forward-facing car seat and allows you to keep your child in a rear-facing seat for longer.